-Polytechnic University of Puerto Rico is a private, nonprofit institution, so it has the same tuition for residents of PR as it does for residents from other states.
+Polytechnic University of Puerto Rico is a private, nonprofit institution, which means it has the same tuition for residents of PR as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Tuition at Polytechnic University of Puerto Rico is the same for all students.
+Tuition at Polytechnic University of Puerto Rico is the same for each student.

-Room and board at Polytechnic University of Puerto Rico is $11,928 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Polytechnic University of Puerto Rico costs $11,928 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining halls.

 |Room and Board||$11,928|